-Lydia Seymour has a specialist employment and pensions law practice.
+Lydia Seymour has a specialist pensions and employment law practice.

-She has been recognised as a leading junior by the legal directories since 2005 and is named in this year’s Legal 500 ‘Leading Juniors’ list and Chambers & Partners ‘Leaders in their Field’ for 2015
+She has been recognised as a leading junior by the legal directories since 2005, and is named in this year’s Legal 500 ‘Leading Juniors’ list and Chambers & Partners ‘Leaders in their Field’ for 2015

-Given the dual nature of her practice, Lydia is developing a strong reputation in the areas of crossover between pensions and employment law, including:
+Given the dual nature of her practice, Lydia has developed a strong reputation in the areas of crossover between pensions and employment law, including:

 Lydia has substantial experience of employment and discrimination cases at all levels and has a strong reputation for dealing with complex and high profile discrimination matters (notably sex, disability, age and religious discrimination).
 She has a particular interest in parental rights in the workplace, having advised and acted in many claims relating to maternity discrimination and flexible working and advised the Commission for Equality and Human Rights on aspects of the Equality Act 2010.

 Lydia has wide experience of all issues relating to the termination of employment; dealing with both individual and group dismissals.
 She also deals with issues arising under TUPE, as well as bonus and restrictive covenant claims in the High Court.

-She has acted in a number of high profile cases including, in 2014: Tan v McDermott, Will and Emery – successful claim for pregnancy discrimination, victimisation and unfair dismissal brought by senior solicitor; Weerasinghe v Basildon & Thurrock NHS Trust – whistleblowing claim by a surgeon at a failing hospital (decision awaited).
+She has acted in a number of high profile cases including, in 2014: Tan v McDermott, Will and Emery – successful claim for pregnancy discrimination, victimisation and unfair dismissal brought by senior solicitor; Weerasinghe v Basildon & Thurrock NHS Trust – successful whistleblowing claim by a surgeon at a failing hospital.

 She co-edits the Discrimination section of Butterworths' Civil Court Practice (The Green Book) and is also a co-editor of Tottels Discrimination Law.